Admissions and Records Office

 Unclassified students are not placed on academic probation prior to being suspended.

 The definitions for full-time/part-time enrollment are as follows:

 - A full-time undergraduate degree student is one who is enrolled for at least 12 credit hours each semester.
 Undergraduate degree students are considered part time when they are enrolled for fewer than 12 hours.
 These criteria also apply for unclassified students without a degree.

-- A full-time graduate student is one who is enrolled for 5 semester hours of graduate level course work, or at least 8 semester hours in a combination of graduate and undergraduate course work acceptable for graduate credit, or any number of thesis hours.
+- A full-time graduate student is one who is enrolled for 5 semester hours of graduate level course work, or at least 8 semester hours in a combination of graduate and undergraduate course work acceptable for graduate credit, or any number of thesis/dissertation hours.

 - Unclassified students with a degree-seeking student loan deferment must be enrolled for 12 semester hours to be considered full-time.